 3. After identifying what you're called to (at least for now), ask the Lord to show you some skill sets and areas of knowledge that you need to develop.

-Your spiritual father needs to teach, mentor, and equip you.
-He needs to impart knowledge to you that you don’t already have.
-(If you already know everything he has to offer, you wouldn’t need him!)
+The purpose of a spiritual father or mother is to teach, mentor, train, and equip you.
+He or she needs to be able to impart knowledge to you that you don't already have.
+(If you already know everything s/he has to offer, you wouldn't need them!)

 So think of some things you see other people walking in that you know you need.
 For example:

 - Are you called to pastor people, but you don't know how to get life-on-life with your sheep?
 That's a skill set you'll need to develop.

 - Are you called to prophetic ministry, but you don't know how to hear God?
 You'll need to learn to hear God before you can function in prophetic ministry at all.

 - Do you want to reach people with the Gospel through signs and wonders, but you don't know how to pray for the sick, cast out demons, or interpret dreams?
 You'll need to learn how to move in power and purity before you'll be able to carry out your ministry.